 About Anne Pollock

 Anne Pollock is an Assistant Professor of Science, Technology & Culture in the School of Literature, Media, and Communication at Georgia Tech.
-She is also the coordinator of the Graduate Certificate in STS, which is currently in development.
+She is also the coordinator of the Graduate Certificate in STS.

 Medicating Race: Heart Disease and Durable Preoccupations with Difference, Durham and London: Duke University Press, 2012.